Steve Lombardi: The Brooklyn Brawler (1989–1993)

 Lombardi wrestled the dark match of WrestleMania VI, losing again to Paul Roma.
 After another long string of defeats to Roma, Hillbilly Jim, Tugboat and others, Lombardi earned a smattering of victories in May against Martin Roy, Jim Brunzell, and Brady Boone.
 During the summer he engaged in a house show series against the newly arrived Shane Douglas but was turned away in each encounter.
 The two wrestled in the dark match of SummerSlam '90.
 On October 9 Lombardi faced Davey Boy Smith in his first match back after nearly a two-year absence, and in December he went on his first overseas tour when the WWF joined forces with Super World Sports to promote in Japan.
 On December 6 in Hijemi, Japan he teamed with Nuboyashi Sugawara and Kenny the Striker to defeat Biff Wellington, Road Block, and Masao Orihara.
 Despite his return to enhancement status, 1990 proved to be Lombardi's most successful year in his career to date as he won 35 singles matches.

 Lombardi entered 1991 as probably the most prominent opening card act in the company, but the wins did not continue.
 Wrestling still as the Brooklyn Brawler, he was defeated by almost every member of the roster and gained just six victories during the year.
 On the March 30th episode of WWF Superstars, Lombardi faced Ricky Steamboat in "The Dragon"'s return match after a three-year absence.
 On March 24 he was pinned by Koko B Ware in the dark match of WrestleMania VII.

 Other notable losses saw Brawler lose to a young Scott Putski on a May 28 WWF Superstars dark match, as well as Vic Steamboat (wrestling as "Jesse Bolt") in another dark match at the July 29th WWF Superstars taping.

 In August Lombardi traveled to Japan again as part of another joint WWF/SWS tour and teamed with Rick Martel.
 The following month saw Lombardi engage in his first feud since 1989, when he became part of a short angle with newcomer Big Bully Busick to determine who was the true bully of the WWF.
 On the October 28th edition of Prime Time Wrestling the Brawler defeated Busick by countout in what turned out to be the blowoff for the feud.
-Brawler defeated the Bully by countout and a rematch one week later saw the Brawler dominate the Bully until the latter's manager Harvey Wippleman grabbed the Brawler's leg, leading to a controversial win for the Bully.
+Brawler defeated the Bully by countout and a rematch one week later saw the Brawler dominate the Bully until the latter's manager Harvey Wippleman (Lombardi's real life close friend) grabbed the Brawler's leg, leading to a controversial win for the Bully.
 The feud with Busick led to a quasi-face turn for Lombardi as he was then matched up against various heel opponents for the remainder of 1991.